Aloha Lani

 No analysis available

-I searched the public remarks for explicit lease expiry years or renewal statements (e.g., 'lease expires 2050', 'land lease to 2065', 'renewed through 2075') and found none.
-Because there is no explicit year referenced, the lease expiry is unknown from these remarks.
+I reviewed all public remarks for explicit lease expiry years or renewal language (e.g., 'lease expires 2050', 'land lease to 2065', 'renewed through 2075') and found no mentions of any leasehold expiry year.
+Because there is no explicit year in the remarks, the lease expiry is unknown (null).
+If the property is leasehold, a user verification or other documentation would be needed to provide a year.

 No analysis available